elastic/elastic-serverless-forwarder/docs/README-AWS.md

 The Lambda function supports ingesting logs contained in the payload of a Kinesis data stream record and sends them to Elastic.
 The Kinesis data stream serves as a trigger for the Lambda function.
 When a new record gets written to a Kinesis data stream the Lambda function gets triggered.
 Users will set up separate Kinesis data streams for each type of logs, The config param for Elasticsearch output `es_index_or_datastream_name` is mandatory.
 If the value is set to an Elasticsearch datastream, the type of logs must be defined with proper value configuration param.
 A single configuration file can have many input sections, pointing to different Kinesis data streams that match specific log types.

-**Cloudwatch logs events input:**
+**CloudWatch Logs subscription filter input:**
-The Lambda function supports ingesting logs contained in the message payload of Cloudwatch logs evetns.
+The Lambda function supports ingesting logs contained in the message payload of Cloudwatch logs events.
 The Cloudwatch logs serves as a trigger for the Lambda function.
 Users will set up separate Cloudwatch log groups for each type of logs, The config param for Elasticsearch output `es_index_or_datastream_name` is mandatory.
 If the value is set to an Elasticsearch datastream, the type of logs must be defined with proper value configuration param.
 A single configuration file can have many input sections, pointing to different Cloudwatch logs log groups that match specific log types.

 ### Deployment: